 In August of 2010, former campers of the original CNIB Camp Bowen project formed the Camp Bowen Working Group.
 The BC-based organization, now known as the Camp Bowen Society for the Visually Impaired, set out to fill the learning gap left by the closure of CNIB’s programs.
 In 2011, representatives of the society met with members of the Trethewey family, who had purchased the lodge earlier in the year.
 The Trethewey family was open to the idea of using the facility for events related to the blind, visually impaired, and deaf blind.
 They provided the society with greatly reduced pricing options for both accommodation and catering that made programs affordable to blind, visually impaired, and deaf blind individuals.
 During their tenure, the Trethewey family made every effort to ensure the society had desirable dates, including long weekends, something that contributed to the success of programs for the blind, visually impaired, and deaf blind.

 Together with the BC visually impaired community, the society organized its first retreat at the lodge on Bowen Island in 2011.
 The retreat was considered to be a success by the board of directors and the campers who were in attendance.
-This was followed by annual program offerings that have been held at the lodge ever since.
+This was followed by annual program offerings that have been held at the lodge ever since, excluding 2017 (explanation below).

-In 2014, the Bowen Island Lodge partnered with the Camp Bowen Society for the Visually Impaired to host the Canadian Federation of the Blind’s conference and convention.
+In 2014, the Bowen Island Lodge partnered with the Camp Bowen Society for the Visually Impaired to host the Canadian Federation of the Blind’s conference and convention in addition to Camp Bowen’s regular summer offerings.

-In early 2016, the lodge changed hands once more.
+In early 2016, the lodge changed hands once more, this time to the Hundred Year Education Group, a company with off-shore owners.
 Under this new ownership it has been made very clear that they intend to run the facility primarily for accessory use groups.
-Repeated attempts to resolve issues of affordability, safety, and accessibility have met with very limited success.
-Efforts to meet with lodge management for resolution of concerns have so far resulted in two meetings where lodge management failed to be present.
+Repeated attempts to resolve issues of affordability, safety, and accessibility have met with no success.
+Efforts to meet with lodge management for resolution of concerns have resulted in two meetings where lodge management failed to be present.
 Organizers trying to set up programs for the principal use group at the lodge have been called a waste of time by lodge management and there have been other comments made that clearly demonstrate their attitude towards the principal use group.
 There is also no mention in their marketing of the principal use group, something that serves to reenforce their position.

-The lodge, as it is currently operated, has too many issues regarding safety, accessibility, and affordability to be usable by blind, visually impaired and deaf blind individuals for meeting and recreation, let alone training.
+From the attached reports and above explanations, it is clear that the lodge, as it is currently operated, has too many issues regarding safety, accessibility, and affordability to be usable by blind, visually impaired and deaf blind individuals for meeting and recreation, let alone training.
+This has already lead to the cancelation of the 2017 camping season, marking the first time in 54 years no camps have been run.

 Today, more than ever before, there is a need for a training and recreation centre for the blind, visually impaired, and deaf blind in Canada.
 The blind, visually impaired, and deaf blind community is currently in a state of crisis.
-There is an estimated 80% unemployment rate in the community and a large part of the solution to this problem is access to safe, accessible, affordable, and quality independent living skills training.
+There are high rates of depression and low self-esteem, a lack of freedom, and an estimated 80% unemployment rate in the community.
+A large part of the solution to these problems is access to safe, accessible, affordable, and quality independent living skills training.
 At present, the Bowen Island Lodge is Canada’s only legally designated training centre for the blind, visually impaired, and/or deaf blind.

 The time has come for the facility to be restored to it’s intended purpose and help blind, visually impaired, and deaf blind Canadians become first class citizens in society.
 This can be accomplished by upholding the existing covenant and ensuring that the lodge’s principal use group remains protected.
 Bringing in principal use groups as the primary occupants of the lands and/or facilities and keeping accessory use events as secondary would also serve to protect the residential nature of Snug Point.